jgdigitaljedi/ng2048/README.md

 ```
 ### Todos

- - Just threw up backend.
-Gotta wire it in still.
-I never have free time it seems.
  - Write Tests
  - Add Code Comments
- - display highest scores
- - add weather to top navbar (because it is a thing I do to a lot of projects)
+ - add weather to top navbar (because I like weather)
  - style it up a bit more

 License